OpenNMT/CTranslate2/docs/guides/transformers.md

 Gemma models come in two flavors: instruction tuned (it) models and base models.

-Instruction tuned expect a specific [prompt template format](https://ai.google.dev/gemma/docs/core/prompt-structure) which you should use.
+Instruction tuned models expect a specific [prompt template format](https://ai.google.dev/gemma/docs/core/prompt-structure) which you should use.

 When converting an instruction-tuned model, CTranslate sets `<end_of_turn>` as the default end-of-sequence token.